Vorlonhomeworld/BBCL/8 Hello Lisp Part 3.md

 It's also possible to print tabs within Common Lisp, the **"~t"** allows us to do this.
 This example might look a bit odd, but it's not really, I promise!
-If I wanted to print the follow:
+If I wanted to print the following:

 ```